Unification Church: Controversy in South Korea

 In South Korea, the Unification Church has been criticized for supporting the interests of Japan over those of South Korea.
 South Korean media reported links between the UC and Japanese conservatives, referring to them as Chinil or Sin-chinil.
 Some South Korean media reported a connection between Yoon Suk-yeol's pro-Japanese foreign policy and the UC.

 Since late July 2024, protests at Cheonjeonggung Palace in Gapyeong began with demands for Vice President Jung Won-joo's resignation, following corruption allegations involving aides close to Hak Ja Han.
 By late September, the Unification Church Members' Emergency Response Committee joined the demonstrations, which spread by October to major church sites like Cheongshim Peace World Center in Gapyeong and Cheonwon Temple in Seoul, continuing calls for Jung's resignation.

+The conservative People Power Party (PPP) and the liberal Democratic Party (DPK) are embroiled in a political scandal involving allegations of receiving illegal political funds and donations from the Unification Church.
+Hak Ja Han, the leader of the Unification Church, was arrested in South Korea in September 2025 on various corruption charges, including bribery and embezzlement.
+Also indicted in 2025 were Jeong Won-ju, who served as Han's chief of staff, and former World Headquarters Director-General Yun Young-ho.
+On September 11, 2025, the National Assembly approved a motion to arrest former PPP floor leader Kweon Seong-dong on charges of bribery from the Unification Church.

 Secrecy and esoteric

 The Unification Church is sometimes said to be a secret society in that it keeps some of its doctrines secret from non-members, a practice that is sometimes called "heavenly deception."
 In 1979, critics D. Tingle and R. Fordyce commented: "How different the openness of Christianity is to the attitude of Reverend Moon and his followers who are often reluctant to reveal to the public many of their basic doctrines."
 Since the 1990s, many Unification texts that were formerly regarded as esoteric have been posted on the Family Federation for World Peace and Unification's official websites.